-Another focus of the lab is the creation of a clinical data warehouse where data arising from Electronic Medical Records (EMR), Clinical Trial Management Systems (CTMS), Tumor Registries, Biospecimen Repositories, Radiology and Pathology archives and next-generation sequencing devices integrate to support advancement in precision medicine, data-mining, clinical outcome assessment and drug discovery.
+Another focus of the lab is the design, development and implementation of an enterprise-wide, clinical and research data warehouse that operates across Rutgers University and the RWJBarnabas Health system.
+The Warehouse automates the process of aggregating and organizing multi-modal data arising from Electronic Medical Records (EMR), Clinical Trial Management Systems (CTMS), Tumor Registries, Biospecimen Repositories, Radiology and Pathology archives and next-generation sequencing devices.
+The Warehouse is located in a secure high-performance computing environment that is equipped with machine-learning and analytic pipelines to support applications in precision medicine, data-mining, clinical outcome assessment and drug discovery.

-Also, a parallel research effort in Dr. Foran's laboratory is to study an emerging field of research known as "radiomics."
-The discipline is aiming at extracting large amount of quantitative features from medical images (computed tomography [CT], magnetic resonance [MR], positron emission tomography [PET], or ultrasound images) using data-characterization algorithms that would determine the likelihood of an individual to benefit from a particular therapy.
+Another ongoing effort in Dr. Foran's laboratory is focused on the emerging field of "radiomics."
+This discipline is aimed at extracting large amounts of quantitative features from medical images (computed tomography [CT], magnetic resonance [MR], positron emission tomography [PET], and/or ultrasound images) using algorithms and prediction models that can be used to determine the likelihood of an individual patient to benefit from a particular therapy.

 Detailed description of individual projects can be found at: http://gemini.cinj.rutgers.edu/projects